rickstaa/crypto-listings-sniper/README.md

 2. Set up a telegram bot (see [this guide](https://telegrambots.github.io/book/1/quickstart.html)).
 3. Install the Golang dependencies using `go get`.
 4. Build the bot using `go build`
-5. Rename the `.env.tamplate` file to `.env` and insert the required environmental variables.
+5. Rename the `.env.template` file to `.env` and insert the required environmental variables.
 6. Run the bot using `go run crypto-listings-sniper`.

 ## Contributing